What is a financial planner?

 We work together with you to uncover and improve any issues you may have.
 As a fee-only fiduciary, we are on your side.
 Andrew Marshall Financial, LLC will always suggest only what is in your best interest.
 We do not sell products and can therefore focus on developing the best course of action for your situation.
 There are no hidden charges, and you pay only for as little or as much help as you need.
-More info about our offerings is here.

 Can I afford you?

 Hiring a fee-only financial planner is a wise investment.
 Our pricing is competitive with other hourly, fee-only financial planners in the area.
 We believe our fees are well worth the benefits you will gain from our financial planning.
 The cost of not handling your finances appropriately could be much higher than our fees.

 What is a fiduciary?

 A fiduciary is someone who is required to put your interests ahead of their own.
 Few agents and advisors in financial services work under the fiduciary label.
 Most only fulfill the lower standard of “suitability”.
 As a Registered Investment Advisor with the State of California, AMF is a fiduciary and required to put your interests ahead of AMF.

 Why should I pay for a financial plan when some companies provide them for free?

 The free financial plan has been used for years by brokers as a ploy to sell high-cost propriety products.
 These companies have an inherent conflict of interest and do not hold to a fiduciary standard.
 Some reputable companies like Vanguard offer low-cost plans which are pretty good, but they are often limited to investments and don’t offer the level of customization that you get from a personal financial advisor.
 More importantly, they are not independent because they also sell their own products.
 If you want unbiased financial advice crafted to your unique circumstances, we think that our services offer a better solution.

 Is it worth the effort to create a financial plan?